Nissan CA18DET – Everything You Need To Know

 Highly stressed engines and grabby clutches that are required for big hp builds do not make great companions when just cruising the highway.

-If, on the other hand, you are modding your car for track activity like circuits or drifting, then you’ll want to go as far as possible, all the way up to “Stage 3” mods.
+If, on the other hand, you are modding your car for track activity like circuits or drifting, then you’ll want to go as far as possible, all the way up to “Stage 3” mods, which you can often test out the different stages in your favorite drift games.

 We’ve divided all common modifications to a car like the 180SX into the three stages below so you can get a better idea of what kinds of mods you might make to your own CA18DET